 You can compare business electricity tariffs and switch to a new deal in a few simple steps:

 - Choose the tariff that best suits your needs.

 - Apply for the new business electricity contract with the new supplier.

 - Inform your previous supplier of the switch.

 It's possible that your application to switch supplier could get rejected.
 This only usually happens if you owe a debt to your old supplier.
 If your switch request is rejected, contact them and they’ll give you a reason for their rejection.
 If it's because you owe them money, then try to pay the debt off as soon as possible.

 If your application to switch is accepted, then there’s very little else for you to do.
 The rest of the work will be handled by the two suppliers in question, and all you need to do is sit back and wait for the new tariff to kick in.

 But to get the absolute best deal for your business, you’ll need to get quotes from every business energy supplier out there, and that's where a business energy broker service comes in.

-A quick call to MoneySuperMarket’s energy experts takes all the hassle out of comparing and switching business gas and electricity suppliers – our knowledge of the commercial energy market means we can advise you on which tariff best suits the needs of your business.
+MoneySuperMarket has partnered with Bionic, the business energy experts, to help take the hassle out of comparing and switching business gas and electricity suppliers.
+Utilising Bionic's knowledge of the commercial energy market means we can advise you on which tariff best suits the needs of your business.

-We can help with the switching process by providing you with all the information and documents you need.
-Give us a call now on 0800 088 6986, and find out how much you could save.
+Bionic can help with the switching process by providing you with all the information and documents you need.
+Give them a call now on 0800 088 6986, and find out how much you could save.